xigxog/kubefox/docs/reference/conditions.md

 ### Current/Requested Release

-The following conditions relate to the status of the current and requested Releases.
-They can be found at `status.current.conditions` and `status.requested.conditions` paths.
-These conditions are used to provide the higher level Release conditions.
+The following conditions are used to express the current state and requested state of a Release.
+They are located at `status.current.conditions` and `status.requested.conditions` paths of the Release object.
+If the current state matches the requested state the `status.requested` block will not be present.

 | Type                   | Status | Reason              | Description                                                                                                                                                   |
 | ---------------------- | ------ | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |